There’s an art to creating the perfect founding team.

 As you can see, each role is vitally important, and one cannot exist without the others.
-Which demonstrates again why going solo is so difficult.
-It’s almost impossible for one person to fulfil all three roles effectively.
+This demonstrates again why going solo is so difficult.
+It’s almost impossible for one person to fulfill all three roles effectively.

 That said, while it is better to have one person dedicated to each role, it isn’t mandatory.
 For example, it isn’t uncommon to have founding teams of two where one cofounder has the dual responsibility of being the visionary and the hustler, or startup teams of four where the role of the hacker is shared by two people.

 Some founding teams favor more technical prowess, while others prefer having more business-oriented members.
 Overall, it depends on what kind of business you want to run and the agreed-upon priorities of the team.